 Ariadne/Arianna was performed in London in February 1791 by the soprano castrato Gasparo Pacchierotti, with Haydn accompanying on the harpsichord.
 At the time a prominent critic wrote: “It abounds with such a variety of dramatic modulations—and is so exquisitely captivating in its larmoyant passages, that it touched and dissolved the audience.”
 Join one of Canada’s most promising young singers, mezzo-soprano Mireille Lebel for a riveting account of one of Haydn’s most spectacular works for voice.

-This concert is generously supported by Dorothy Jantzen and Dr. Katherine E. Paton in memory of Stephen Drance
+This concert is generously supported by Dorothy Jantzen, an anonymous donor, and Dr. Katherine E. Paton in tribute to Stephen Drance

 Sehnsucht nach dem Fruehling

 Texts & Translations

 To view/download the texts & translations, click here.